GaijinEntertainment/DagorEngine/prog/engine/perfMon/daProfiler/compareCaptures/README.md

   (comparing two runs of the same build typically shows a small uniform drift plus a few genuinely out-of-step scopes).
 - Use `--skip-warmup` to drop load-spike frames at the start.
+- To focus on specific rare events (or scopes), pass `--events name1,name2`; e.g.
+  `--events createEntityInternal,instantiateTemplate,updateAllQueries` for the ECS entity-creation path.
 - To investigate one regressed scope's internals, re-convert with `--scope <name>` (and, if the capture has sampling, inspect its `samples.byScope`).